JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 title: Salary negotiation email sample - counter offer letter template (2018)
 headline: How to negotiate your starting salary with a compelling counter offer email
 tagline: Salary negotiation email templates to deliver your counter offer when negotiating starting salary
-excerpt: Salary negotiation email samples you can use to counter offer and negotiate your salary once you have a job offer.
+excerpt: A professional salary negotiator show you how to counter offer with a salary negotiation email template once you have a job offer.
+Here's what to say and how to say it when you negotiate your job offer over email.
 context: negotiate
-og-image: SalaryNegotiationEmailSample.png
+og-image: salary-negotiation-email-make-your-case.png
 last_modified_at: 2018-04-05
 extra_js:
   - template_requested.js